8 Actionable Strategies to Give an Extra Boost to Your Side Projects

 Find a partner

 “If you want to go fast, go alone.
 If you want to go far, go together.” - African Proverb

 Working with a partner might not be the best solution for all projects and everyone.
 However, there's always a time where I wished I could brainstorm with someone as invested in the problem as me.
 Asking for help in a forum or twitter wouldn't have the same impact.
-A partner would mean less blind spots, and fewer surprises sneaking up on you.
+A partner would mean fewer blind spots, and fewer surprises sneaking up on you.